Download this datacard

 2 meetings found.
 Download meetings

-The list below only covers meetings held since November 2014 with commissioners, their cabinet members or directors-general at the European Commission; other lobby meetings with lower-level staff may have taken place, but the European Commission doesn't publish information about such meetings.
-All information below comes from European Commission web pages.
+The list below covers meetings with Commissioners/Cabinet members/Directors-general (high-level) Commission meetings published December 2014 to December 2024, and the meetings of Commissioners/Cabinet members/Directors-general and officials holding "management functions" in the Commission published since 1 January 2025.
+Other lobby meetings with lower-level staff may well have taken place, but the Commission doesn't proactively publish information about these meetings.
+All information below comes from the Commission and not from the registrant.

 -